 Reader Questions & Answers – Craftsman Compressor Won’t Build Pressure

-I have read your posts and tore down my compressor. both reed valves are fine, gaskets look new, piston rings look fine to me, checked the little white valve that is in the copper tube that goes to the switch ….what else should I check?
+I have read your posts and tore down my compressor. both reed valves are fine, gaskets look new, and piston rings look fine to me, checked the little white valve that is in the copper tube that goes to the switch… what else should I check?

 Bob, good effort in trying to figure out what’s going on with your Craftsman compressor, and for the complete post.
 It helps me try to help you.